Irisldc/Leetcode-solutions/README.md

 Store each row as a record to the dict
 The normal element stored should be i%(d*numOfRows-2)=k, where k=1 to numOfRows When k>=numOfRows, correspond to the element in the middle, the stored position should be (numOfRows-1)-(i-(numOfRows-1))

+#longest common prefix
+the longest common prefix length will not exceed the shortest string length in the list, thus we need to find the shortest string in the list. the python inbuilt method min(list, key=len) can be used.
+Then we can loop from the first to last character of the shortest string and check if each string in the list has the same character in the same position.
+If any string does not contain the character, the longest common prefix will be the last one
+Note that we should consider the empty list situation, to check if a list is empty, if not list:... can be used